 We invite you to explore one of the eight languages we offer and delve into a new and interesting culture.
-Learning a new language and its culture is advantageous to your career.
-We offer face-to-face, hybrid and online classes in 16-, 14- and 8-week sessions to meet a variety of work and life schedules.
+Learning a new language and appreciating other cultures is advantageous to your career whether your interests are in global affairs, business, technology, science or the arts.
+We offer face-to-face, hybrid and online classes in 16-, 14-, 12- and 8-week sessions to meet a variety of work and life schedules.

 Where to Begin?

-Students working to complete other degrees or interested in taking language and culture classes for professional development or personal interest can also benefit from the wide variety of languages we offer.
+Professional Development and/or Personal Interest.
+Students working to complete other degrees and/or interested in taking language and culture classes for professional development or personal interest can also benefit from the wide variety of languages we offer.

-Our languages courses are designed to develop the skills required for communication and cultural understanding in our vast global society.
+Our language courses are designed to develop the skills required for communication and cultural understanding in our vast global society.
 Whether you are interacting with others face-to-face or having conversations through social media with people from another country, you have an advantage if you can use and understand their language.
-Click on the link below to view a list of international companies operating in Virginia:
+Click here to view a list of international companies operating in Virginia.

 Arabic is the language of a rich culture and civilization dating back many centuries.
 Qur’an and Islamic artists have used Arabic script as their principal art form for centuries.